BernardoBarosa/biogeo_metabolic_markers/README.md

 Complementary metabolic annotation frameworks, such as **DRAM**, can also be used to provide broader pathway context and support the interpretation of individual marker-gene assignments.

-## Future development
+#### Future development

-Future versions of this repository will include a custom script to automate KO matching, annotation filtering, integration with this curated table, pathway-level summarization, and generation of standardized plots using R
+Future versions of this repository will include a custom script to automate KO matching, annotation filtering, integration with this curated table, and generation of standardized plots using R